AnonymousRendezvous/CyberShield/README.md

 cd CyberShield
 pip install -Ur requirements.txt
 ```
-Alternative setup:

-Create new python file and type in the above commands in shell/terminal.

-(Replit highly encouraged for online compilation)

 ## Usage

 ```
 python osint.py
 ```
+(Currently only the OSINT feature is working)

 Input any person's name under "Query:" (Please input the person's full name for better results)

 Input any additional information about the person under "Any other information: "

 For "Any other information: ", type in complete sentences and don't use acronyms, do also remember to spell out full nouns and watch your intensifiers.
-If no other information, simply press enter.
+Leave this option blank if you have no additional information.

 Type either y/n in the "Do you want to trawl for images?" parameter.
+(Beta testing)

 Enter your email under "Email: " parameter.
 (Don't worry, your email will not be stored)